-A Corporation or LLC is considered to be domestic only in the State in which it was formed.
-Depending on the particular needs of the business, you may expect to transact business outside of the State of Incorporation or LLC Formation.
-In all other States, your company will be regarded as a foreign Corporation or LLC.
+A corporation or LLC is considered to be domestic only in the state in which it was formed.
+Depending on the business's particular needs, you may expect to transact business outside of the state of incorporation or LLC formation.
+In all other states, your company will be regarded as a foreign corporation or LLC.

-Foreign Qualification refers to the legal permission for a corporation or LLC to transact business in a certain state other than its home state.
-Keep in mind that an entity, whether maintaining an office or seeking for clients in another state, may be recognized as an out-of-state or foreign entity thus will need to obtain Foreign Qualification.
+Foreign Qualification refers to the legal permission for a corporation or LLC to transact business in a particular state other than its home state.
+Keep in mind that an entity, whether maintaining an office or seeking clients in another state, can be recognized as an out-of-state or foreign entity and thus will need to obtain Foreign Qualification.
 Without doing so, the company could be subject to fines and penalties.

-Actually, there are a number of factors that are used in order to identify if a certain company is doing business in another state.
-Each state has their own specific requirements listed in their respective business and professions code.
+Several factors are used to identify if a certain company is doing business in another state.
+Each state has its specific requirements listed in their respective business and professions code.
 Some factors include:

-To file for Foreign Qualification, most states require a Certificate Authority to be filed.
+Most states require a Certificate Authority to file for Foreign Qualification.
 Additionally, most states require a Certificate of Good Standing coming from the state of incorporation before granting a Certificate of Authority.
-The Certificate of Good Standing declares that the business entity has paid all taxes and has complied with all the necessary legal procedures that are imposed by the state of incorporation.
+The Certificate of Good Standing declares that the business entity has paid all taxes and has complied with all the necessary legal procedures imposed by the state of incorporation.

 Without filing for a Foreign Qualification, the company may be subject to penalties and fines.
-In addition, the company may also be held liable for the back taxes for the certain period that it has done business in that state without being foreign qualified.
-Another consequence of not filing for Foreign Qualification is that the company might lose access to the court system of the state.
-If the business entity was sued from a state where you do not have foreign qualification, it may not be able to use the state's court system to defend itself.
+Also, the company may also be held liable for the back taxes for the particular period that it has done business in that state without being foreign qualified.
+Another consequence of not filing for Foreign Qualification is that the company might lose access to the state's court system.
+If the business entity was sued from a state where you do not have a foreign qualification, it might not be able to use the state's court system to defend itself.

-All states require that a registered agent which is a physical address where to accept service of process in the state where the qualification was filed.
+All states require a registered agent who is a physical address where to accept service of process in the state where the qualification was filed.
 Read more about LegalFilings registered agent services.